piratas-ar/loomio_pipe/README.md

 u=1&k=1111111111111111&d=1@your.loomio.in
 ```

-Which are processed by a nodejs SMTP server and posted as JSON requests
+Which are processed by a dedicated nodejs SMTP server and posted as JSON
-to loomio-email-gateway, which posts it on loomio's API.
+requests to loomio's API.

-`loomio_pipe` on the other hand, receives the email from standard input
+`loomio_pipe` receives the email from any SMTP server via standard input
 and posts it to loomio's API.

-To use `loomio_pipe`, you'll need to merge our
+To use `loomio_pipe`, you'll need to merge our [pipe_to_api][] branch.
-[pipe_to_api][] branch.
-This makes Loomio craft Reply-To addresses that
+This makes Loomio craft Reply-To addresses that your regular SMTP server
-a regular SMTP server can recognize and pipe to `loomio_pipe`:
+can recognize and pipe to `loomio_pipe`:

 ```
 loomio+u=1&k=1111111111111111&d=1@your.loomio.in